Zettelkasten-Method/zettelkasten.de/content/posts/2017/01/trello-zettelkasten-implementation.md

 * Press `n` to add a new card after the currently selected card.
 This key shortcut only works if there is a card currently selected.
 I wish it worked all the time.
 * Press `shift-enter` while submitting a card to open it immediately after creating it.

-<%= insert_rel_image file: "add-card.png", title: "Adding a card", caption: %{Click here to add a card or press 'n'} %>
+<%= insert_rel_image file: "add-card.png", title: "Adding a card", caption: %{Click here to add a card.
+Or press 'n'} %>

 #### Navigating Cards